andrewfullerton/quickinspectR/README.md

 <img src="man/figures/README-example4-1.png" width="100%" />

-And while advanced plot customization is *not* the goal of **quickinspectR**, all `quickinspectR` functions are built on top of ggplot2 and support more advanced customization via additional ggplot2-supported arguments.
-To learn more about this, you can read our vignette.
+And while advanced plot customization is not the goal of **quickinspectR**, all its functions are built on top of ggplot2 and support more advanced customization via additional arguments.
+To learn more about this, you can read this vignette.

 ## Thanks for checking out quickinspectR!